 One of the biggest barriers to counteracting grey death and other opioids is that individuals on the street often have no idea what they are buying.
 Heroin is often laced with more potent opioids without individuals’ knowledge.
 Furthermore, overseas drug manufacturers continue to tweak the chemical formula of fentanyl to make similar compounds that are not regulated by the FDA.

 To counteract the rise of grey death, we need a strong public response emphasizing the dangers of this drug.
-Increasing access to naloxone, an overdose-reversing medication, is vital to saving the lives of people experience an overdose from gray death.
-We also need to take a compassionate approach to drug treatment, helping those struggling with opioid dependence to get the care they need.
+Increasing access to naloxone, is vital to saving the lives of people experience an overdose from gray death.
+We also need to take a compassionate approach to drug treatment.
+We need to help those struggling with opioid dependence to get the care they need.